 "Had somethin' of a tussle, fracas you might say.
 It's Alliance Day out my way."

-"That some new version of Independence Day or somethin'?"
+"That some new version of Independence Day?"
 Gunn asks and watches Mal's face cloud.

 "The Independents lost."
 Gunn doesn't push it.
 "No palettes today?"